 - Food, beverage, plates, or cups

-You’ll be confirmed as a crew member once you are assigned to a crew and receive a crew acceptance email.
+You will receive an acceptance email once you have been selected as a crew member for a specific crew.
 Schedules will be sent out to confirmed crew members in a separate email at a later date.
 Each crew has a different and complex schedule to fill and it can take time to put the puzzle together.
 Crew chiefs do their best to get schedules out to their work trade members no later than 2 weeks prior to when they are scheduled to work.
 This means that folks working during set up might receive their schedules around late June/early July, while folks working during the festival might have to wait until mid-July.

 Any work trade crew member needing to cancel their application or assigned position should reach out to the Work Trade Coordinator (worktrade@creativeneighborhoods.com) and their crew chief (if assigned) ASAP so we can quickly get started in finding a replacement.
 A cancellation penalty may be assessed for cancellations made close to the start of the festival.